ngs-docs/2016-bids-docker/docker-intro.rst

 and then run the shell script inside of Docker::

    docker run -v /home/ubuntu/data:/mydata \
-          -it megahit /mydata/do-assemble.sh
+          -it megahit_ctr /mydata/do-assemble.sh

 and voila!

-One thing to note here is that we've placed the do-assemble.sh script on the EC2 machine, rather than in the Docker container.
+One thing to note here is that we've placed the ``do-assemble.sh`` script on the EC2 machine, rather than in the Docker container.
 You can do it either way, but in this case it was more convenient to do it this way because we'd already created the container and I didn't want to have to create a new one.
-The only change needed is to put the script in /home on the docker image, instead of /data.
+The only change needed is to put the script in ``/home`` on the docker image (because that's the local disk), instead of ``/mydata`` (which is the mounted volume)..

 Building an image with a Dockerfile
 -----------------------------------